-8) When CP/M invitation message A> appears, we can use command SAVE to copy loaded program from RAM to “RAM-disk”.
-The program length is 3 blocks (256 bytes each) and so the command will be:
+8) When CP/M invitation message A> appears, we can use the command SAVE to copy the loaded program from RAM to “RAM-disk”.
+The program length is three blocks (256 bytes each), so the command will be:

 A>SAVE 3 CH.COM

-(it means that first 3 blocks starting from the address 0100 will be saved on disk into a file named CH.COM).
+(it means that the first three blocks starting from the address 0100 will be saved on disk into a file named CH.COM).

-You can use steps 2-8 to load any other programs to the “RAM-disk” but it is much quicker to use CH.COM program instead.
+You can use steps 2-8 to load any other programs to the “RAM disk”, but it is much quicker to use the CH.COM program instead.

-You can check that CH.COM is on the “RAM-disk” by DIR command.
+You can check that CH.COM is on the “RAM disk” by the DIR command.

-Just to show how CH.COM command works, lets create a small file with SAVE command:
+To show how the CH.COM command works, let’s create a small file with the SAVE command:

 A>SAVE 2 EX.COM

-Lets check that this file exists with DIR command:
+Let’s check that this file exists with the DIR command:

 А: СН СОМ : EX СОМ

 We can see that there are two files on the disk now.
-Lets record EX.COM file on tape.
-To do this the following command can be used:
+Let’s record the EX.COM file on tape.
+To do this, the following command can be used: